dmvassallo/EmbeddingScratchwork/README.md

 ### Continuous integration checks

-This repository defines CI checks in several [GitHub Actions workflows](.github/workflows/).
-Forks inherit them, and they [can be enabled](https://github.com/github/docs/issues/15761) in a fork’s [“Actions” tab](https://loopkit.github.io/loopdocs/gh-actions/gh-first-time/#first-use-of-actions-tab).
+This repository run CI checks from several [GitHub Actions workflows](.github/workflows/).
+Forks inherit these workflows, but they are not usually enabled automatically.
+They [can be enabled](https://github.com/github/docs/issues/15761) in a fork’s [“Actions” tab](https://loopkit.github.io/loopdocs/gh-actions/gh-first-time/#first-use-of-actions-tab).

-Some will run without problems.
+Once enabled, some of the workflows will run without problems.
 Some others—the automated tests in [`test_embed`](tests/test_embed.py)—cannot run successfully without an OpenAI API key.

 #### Your OpenAI API key in CI checks